 - You will have to check with your individual insurance carrier for coverage

-- TMS Center of Colorado participates in Anthem Blue Cross and Blue Shield
+- TMS Center of Colorado participates in Anthem Blue Cross, Blue Shield and UnitedHealthcare

 - Please see our financial policy concerning payment for TMS Therapy

 - TMS Therapy was systematically evaluated for its effects on memory.